Cyber Security Body of Knowledge (CyBOK) Training Course

 OpenLDAP Workshop

-21 HoursThis instructor-led, live training in Serbia (online or onsite) is aimed at intermediate-level system administrators and IT professionals who wish to install, configure, manage, and secure LDAP directories using OpenLDAP.
+21 HoursThis instructor-led, live training in Serbia (online or onsite) is designed for intermediate-level system administrators and IT professionals who want to learn how to install, configure, manage, and secure LDAP directories using OpenLDAP.

 Identity and Access Management using OpenAM